JesperDramsch/phd-thesis/methods-theory/index.rst

 automatic seismic interpretation.
 These networks are usually single image classifiers using convolutional neural networks (CNNs).
-The first application of a convolutional neural network to seismic data used a relatively small deep CNN for salt identification (A. U. Waldeland and Solberg 2017).
+The first application of a convolutional neural network to seismic data used a relatively small deep convolutional neural network for salt identification (A. U. Waldeland and Solberg 2017).
 The open source software "MaLenoV" implemented a single image classification network, which was the earliest freely available implementation of deep learning for seismic interpretation (Ildstad and